19hours/sg-statutes/Acts/Planning Act.md

 Section 2

-Qualified Persons
+Qualified persons

-1. Any person who is registered as an architect under the Architects Act (Cap.
+1\.
+Any person who is registered as an architect under the Architects Act (Cap.
 2) and who has in force a practising certificate issued under that Act.

-[30/2003 wef 10/12/2003]

-2. Any person who is registered as a professional engineer under the Professional Engineers Act (Cap.
+2\.
+Any person who is registered as a professional engineer under the Professional Engineers Act (Cap.
 253) and who has in force a practising certificate issued under that Act.

-[30/2003 wef 10/12/2003]

 3. Any person who is registered as a land surveyor under the Land Surveyors Act (Cap.
 156) and who has in force a practising certificate issued under that Act.